wpilibsuite/2025Beta/REV.md

 ## Updating firmware

-The following firmwares will be available to download and install after updating the Hardware Client:
+The following latest firmwares will be available to download and install after updating the Hardware Client:

-* SPARK MAX v25.0.0-prerelease.4
+* SPARK MAX v25.0.0-prerelease.6
 * SPARK Flex v25.0.0-prerelease.4

 Changelogs are available in the Hardware Client.